Baylor pays tribute to slain basketball player

 After transferring to Baylor last summer from New Mexico, Dennehy couldn't play for a year because of NCAA rules.
 He wasn't as well-known as other team members among the 14,000 students but had several close friends.

-Carlton Dotson, who played basketball at Baylor last season and lived with Dennehy for a few months, was arrested July 21 in his home state of Maryland.
+Dotson, who played basketball at Baylor last season and lived with Dennehy a few months, was arrested July 21 in his home state of Maryland.
 He was indicted for murder Wednesday and could be extradited to Texas in the next 60 days.

 Dennehy's stepfather, Brian Brabazon, and the player's teenage sister -- who live in Carson City, Nev. -- could not attend the service because of work and school conflicts, Lake said.